ÐÜèÔÚÏßÊÓÆµ

 • Waste Reduction and Recycling

-• Waste is diverted via single stream recycling, composting at all dining locations, and specialty recycling streams such as plastic film, electronic waste, books, mattresses, tires, cooking grease, and more.
+• Waste is diverted via single-stream recycling, composting at all dining locations, and specialty recycling streams such as plastic film, electronic waste, books, mattresses, tires, cooking grease, and more.

 • We are piloting office composting in administrative and academic buildings to capture food waste from faculty and staff, and are also piloting undergraduate composting in residence halls with summer students.